rhelms/sample-django-app/README.md

 As before, set up the Interpreter with rsync.

-Once set up, `docker exec it * bash` into the container, and run `python3 manage.py migrate` and `python3 manage.py runserver 0.0.0.0:8200` to confirm that the server can be run.
+Once set up, `docker exec -it * bash` into the container, and run `python3 manage.py migrate` and `python3 manage.py runserver 0.0.0.0:8200` to confirm that the server can be run.

 Set up the Django Server.